shahmir-m/liber/README.md

 ---

-# 11. What This MVP Demonstrates

-- Hybrid ingestion pipeline: API + review scraping
-- Token-efficient LLM usage
-- Multi-agent orchestration
-- Production-ready API + caching
-- Observability on cost, latency, token consumption

----

-# End of Token-Optimized MVP Spec
+# End of MVP Spec